RohithreddyDudipala/Netflix-data-analysis/README.md

 # Netflix-data-analysis

- Project Overview
+** Project Overview**:
   This project analyzes Netflix's user viewing trends, content distribution, and audience preferences using Python, SQL, and Power BI.
 The goal is to derive insights on popular genres, content trends, and user behavior to help stakeholders make data-driven decisions.

 📂 Files in this Repository